 Our business exposes us to product liability risks, which are inherent in the testing, manufacturing, marketing and sale of biopharmaceutical products.
-We will face an even greater risk of product liability if we commercialize aNK cells.
+We will face an even greater risk of product liability if we commercialize aNK, haNK, and taNK cells.
 For example, we may be sued if any product we develop allegedly causes or is perceived to cause injury or is found to be otherwise unsuitable during product testing, manufacturing, marketing or sale.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability and a breach of warranties.
-Claims could also be asserted under state consumer protection acts.
-If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our products.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability claims, we may incur substantial liabilities or be required to limit commercialization of our products.
 Even a successful defense would require significant financial and management resources.

-Certain aspects of how aNK cells are processed and administered may increase our exposure to liability.
-Medical personnel administer aNK cells to patients intravenously in an outpatient procedure.
+Certain aspects of how aNK, haNK, and taNK cells are processed and administered may increase our exposure to liability.
+Medical personnel administer aNK, haNK, and taNK cells to patients intravenously in an outpatient procedure.
 This procedure poses risks to the patient similar to those occurring with infusions of other cell products, such as T cells and stem cells, including blood clots, infection and mild to severe allergic reactions.
-Additionally, aNK cells or components of our aNK cell therapy may cause unforeseen harmful side effects.
-For example, a patient receiving aNK cells could have a severe allergic reaction or could develop an autoimmune condition to materials infused with the aNK cells.
+Additionally, aNK, haNK, and taNK cells or components of our aNK, haNK, and taNK cell therapy may cause unforeseen harmful side effects.
+For example, a patient receiving aNK, haNK, and taNK cells could have a severe allergic reaction or could develop an autoimmune condition to materials infused with the aNK, haNK, and taNK cells.

-In addition, we have not conducted studies on the long-term effects associated with the media that we use to grow our aNK cells.
-Similarly, we expect to use media in freezing our aNK cells for shipment.
+In addition, we have not conducted studies on the long-term effects associated with the media that we use to grow our aNK, haNK, and taNK cells.
+Similarly, we expect to use media in freezing our aNK, haNK, and taNK cells for shipment.
 These media could contain substances that have proved harmful if used in certain quantities.
-As we continue to develop our aNK cell therapy, we may encounter harmful side effects that we did not previously observe in our prior studies and clinical trials.
-Additionally, the discovery of unforeseen side effects of aNK cells could also lead to lawsuits against us.
+As we continue to develop our aNK, haNK, and taNK cell therapy, we may encounter harmful side effects that we did not previously observe in our prior studies and clinical trials.
+Additionally, the discovery of unforeseen side effects of aNK, haNK, and taNK cells could also lead to lawsuits against us.